Doctoral Training and HDR

 Chemical and Biological Sciences for Health (CBS2) – ED 168

-The CBS2 doctoral school trains PhD candidates in all fields of health-related biology and chemistry, ranging from drug chemistry to clinical applications, and from genetics to behavior.
+The CBS2 doctoral school trains doctoral candidates in all fields of biology and health—from medicinal chemistry to clinical practice, and from genetics to behavior.
 It brings together the region’s research potential in health-related biology and chemistry, drawing on clinical teams and major laboratories and institutes.
-Backed by the Rabelais Cluster, two LABEX programs, and two Competitiveness Clusters, it offers training by and for research and prepares students for careers in both academia and the private sector.
-With over 470 HDR-qualified faculty members and more than 380 doctoral students spread across nearly 40 laboratories, this doctoral school has been jointly accredited since its creation in 1992 by the two universities, UM1 and UM2.
+Backed by the Rabelais Cluster, two LABEX programs, and two Competitiveness Clusters, it offers training driven by and focused on research and prepares students for careers in both academia and the private sector.
+With more than 470 HDR-qualified supervisors and over 380 doctoral students spread across nearly 40 laboratories, this doctoral school has been jointly accredited by both UM1 and UM2 Universities since its creation in 1992.

 The CBS2 Doctoral School is part of the Universities of Southern France Montpellier-Perpignan Doctoral College.